MateusRodriguesCosta/gift-card-api/docs/architecture.md

 - Uses **Springdoc** for automatic Swagger documentation in Spring Boot.

+### ✅ Security

+- All requests are protected by **Spring Security and JJWT**.
+The user must be authenticated to make endpoint requests via token.

 ### 🔁 Batch/Bulk Operations

 - Messaging tech (likely **RabbitMQ**) will be used.